ukd1/bi/README.md

 #### *Visualizations*

-Visualizations are our dashboards, and plaground.
+Visualizations are our dashboards, and playground.
 Similar to Reports, they are just plain ruby classes connected to a rails view, which we use to build pretty dashboards, primarily using d3.js.

 Some examples of our visualizations are: